stormpath/passport-stormpath/README.md

 You can make your own contributions by forking the `develop` branch, making your changes, and issuing pull-requests on the `develop` branch.

-We regularly maintain our GitHub repository, and are quick about reviewing pull requests and accepting changes!
+We regularly maintain this repository, and are quick to review pull requests and accept changes!

+We <333 contributions!

 ## Copyright